aadishiv23/ARDemo/README.md

-# Using Vision in Real Time with ARKit

-Manage Vision resources for efficient execution of a Core ML image classifier, and use SpriteKit to display image classifier output in AR.
+# Recognizing and Labeling Arbitrary Objects

+Create anchors that track objects you recognize in the camera feed, using a custom optical-recognition algorithm.

 ## Overview

-This sample app runs an [ARKit][0] world-tracking session with content displayed in a SpriteKit view.
-The app uses the [Vision][1] framework to pass camera images to a [Core ML][2] classifier model, displaying a label in the corner of the screen to indicate whether the classifier recognizes anything in view of the camera.
-After the classifier produces a label for the image, the user can tap the screen to place that text in AR world space.

-- Note: The Core ML image classifier model doesn't recognize and locate the 3D positions of objects.
-(In fact, the `Inceptionv3` model attempts only to identify an entire scene.)
-When the user taps the screen, the app adds a label at a real-world position corresponding to the tapped point.
-How closely a label appears to relate to the object it names depends on where the user taps.
+This sample app parses the camera feed, using the [Vision][1] framework with a [Core ML][2] model that recognizes regular desktop items.
+The app displays a label onscreen that indicates when it recognizes an item.
+You then tap the screen to place a textual annotation in the physical environment that's labeled with the name of the recognized object.
+Because the Core ML model used by this app doesn't tell you where the object lies within an image, label placement relative to the object depends on where you tap.

 [0]:https://developer.apple.com/documentation/arkit
 [1]:https://developer.apple.com/documentation/vision
 [2]:https://developer.apple.com/documentation/coreml

-## Getting Started

-ARKit requires iOS 11.0 and a device with an A9 (or later) processor.
+- Note: ARKit requires an iOS device with an A9 or later processor.
 ARKit is not available in iOS Simulator.
-Building the sample code requires Xcode 9.0 or later.

 ## Implement the Vision/Core ML Image Classifier